pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 2. Several input formats (including HTML, Org, and RST) support `include` directives that allow the contents of a file to be included in the output.
 An untrusted attacker could use these to view the contents of files on the file system.
+(Using the `--sandbox` option can protect against this threat.)

+3. Several output formats (including RTF, FB2, HTML with `--self-contained`, EPUB, Docx, and ODT) will embed encoded or raw images into the output file.
+An untrusted attacker could exploit this to view the contents of non-image files on the file system.
+(Using the `--sandbox` option can protect against this threat, but will also prevent including images in these formats.)

-3. If your application uses pandoc as a Haskell library (rather than shelling out to the executable), it is possible to use it in a mode that fully isolates pandoc from your file system, by running the pandoc operations in the `PandocPure` monad.
+4. If your application uses pandoc as a Haskell library (rather than shelling out to the executable), it is possible to use it in a mode that fully isolates pandoc from your file system, by running the pandoc operations in the `PandocPure` monad.
 See the document [Using the pandoc API](https://pandoc.org/using-the-pandoc-api.html) for more details.
+(This corresponds to the use of the `--sandbox` option on the command line.)

-4. Pandoc's parsers can exhibit pathological performance on some corner cases.
+5. Pandoc's parsers can exhibit pathological performance on some corner cases.
 It is wise to put any pandoc operations under a timeout, to avoid DOS attacks that exploit these issues.
    If you are using the pandoc executable, you can add the command line options `+RTS -M512M -RTS` (for example) to limit the heap size to 512MB.
+Note that the `commonmark` parser (including `commonmark_x` and `gfm`) is much less vulnerable to pathological performance than the `markdown` parser, so it is a better choice when processing untrusted input.

-5. The HTML generated by pandoc is not guaranteed to be safe.
+6. The HTML generated by pandoc is not guaranteed to be safe.
    If `raw_html` is enabled for the Markdown input, users can inject arbitrary HTML.
 Even if `raw_html` is disabled, users can include dangerous content in URLs and attributes.
-   To be safe, you should run all the generated HTML through an HTML sanitizer.
+   To be safe, you should run all HTML generated from untrusted user input through an HTML sanitizer.

 # Authors

-Copyright 2006--2021 John MacFarlane (jgm@berkeley.edu).
+Copyright 2006--2022 John MacFarlane (jgm@berkeley.edu).
 Released
 under the [GPL], version 2 or greater.
 This software carries no warranty of any kind.
 (See COPYRIGHT for full copyright and warranty notices.)
 For a full list of contributors, see the file